Information for International-Qualifying BC Athletes

 Senior Elite minimum threshold of performance

-Senior Minimum Threshold of Performance (85%)
+Senior Minimum Threshold of Performance (88% of Senior Marker)

 Female